 - Will expire 90 days after your reset it.

 - Cannot contain significant portions of your username, or full name.

 - Cannot be one of your 10 most recent passwords.

-To reset your password, please go to my.boisestate.edu and click Log In, then click Reset/Create Password below the password field.
+To reset your password, go to my.boisestate.edu and select Reset/Create Password below the password field.

 You cannot reset a Google for Education generic account (e.g., an account not named for an employee) via myBoiseState.
 Requests to reset this password must be made through the Help Desk.